-The Balfour Bricker Rabbinic Seminar and Fellowship program is designed specifically to help rabbis with their social action and social justice work.
-This 5-day long seminar is designed to help provide the foundational skills to make rabbis more effective social justice advocactes using texts that motivated and inspired Rabbi Balfour Brickner.
-This is to help engage rabbis in multiple oppurtinities and to learn from experts and leaders in the field.
+The Balfour Brickner Rabbinic Seminar and Fellowship program is designed specifically to help clergy with their social justice work.
+This 5-day long seminar is designed to help provide the foundational skills to make rabbis more effective social justice advocates using Jewish texts and advocacy training.

 For More Information